thomas-roos/aws-greengrass-lite/docs/DEVELOPMENT.md

-# Greengrass Lite Developer setup
+# Greengrass Nucleus Lite Developer setup

-This guide is for developers working on the Greengrass Lite codebase to set up.
+This guide is for developers working on the Greengrass Nucleus Lite codebase to set up.

 ## Using Nix